-Chipotle Pumpkin Turkey Chili recipe made with pumpkin, sweet potatoes, beans and chipotle peppers for a healthy fall meal! (freezer friendly, gluten free)
+Chipotle Pumpkin Turkey Chili recipe made with pumpkin, sweet potatoes, beans and chipotle peppers for a quick and easy healthy fall meal! (freezer friendly, gluten free)

 Sure, fall technically started about a month ago, but who’s keeping track?
 It’s been fairly warm in Pittsburgh lately for this time of year, and getting into the fall spirit has not been easy.
 Scarves and sweaters usually signal fall for me, but the weather is not cooperating.

 Nevertheless, even though it doesn’t feel like fall outside, I’m determined to embrace the season in my little kitchen.
 Basically, what I’m say is it’s time to bring on the pumpkin!

 What better way to celebrate fall than with a healthy and satisfying turkey chili made with actual real pumpkin?!
 I used canned pumpkin puree since it’s easy to find at all grocery stores and it doesn’t require you to prepare a whole pumpkin from scratch.